umrover/mrover-workspace/onboard/odrive_bridge/README.md

 ### Usage
-This code is meant to be run on the rover.
+This code is meant to be run on the NVIDIA Jetson TX2.
 For external testing follow the wiring up guidelines specified [here](https://docs.odriverobotics.com/#wiring-up-the-odrive) on the odrive webite. \
 The program automatically starts up upon connecting to the rover. \
 In order to drive the rover, use the joystick, making sure its connected to the base station, you have communications, and no odrive errors are showing up. \